maritamis/pathfinding-pirate-intelligent-agent/README.md

 # Pathfinding Intelligent Agent
-This code uses a deep Q-learning algorithm to help the agent find the treasure through aa 8 x 8 maze.
+This code uses a deep Q-learning algorithm to help the agent find the treasure through a 8 x 8 maze.
 I was originally given the base code and I wrote the portion that completed the Q- learning implementation.

 To reflect as I on when I was learning how to work with different machine learning projects, I think that computer scientists use computers to solve a range of problems and try to innovate new products.
 What they do is important because their purpose is to help people and enrich their experiences.